mark4studio/jim/README.md

 # jim
-wordpress plugin framework in MVC
+wordpress plugin framework in MVC for ease of development